Cheyenne Dictionary

 mé'anohke na. bastard.
 Plural mé'anóhkėheo'o; Diminutive mé'anóhkéso; Feminine mé'anóhka'e.
 See: mé'áne; mé'ánėstse.
 Category: family, check.

 -mé'anóhkėheve vai. bastard - be a. É-mé'anóhkėheve.
-He's a bastard.
+He is a bastard.
 Variant: -mé'anéheve.
 Category: family.

 mé'anóhkéso na. bastard, illegitimate child.
 Plural mé'anóhkėsono; Non-diminutive mé'anohke.
 Category: family.